Choosing which is best for you: to live in or live out?

 We're often asked by parents which type is the better option for their family.
 Realistically, there’s no 'one-size-fits-all' - the type that works best for you depends on your budget and home space, as well as your needs for flexibility and privacy.
-That being said, there are some differences that in certain scenarios can impact on the choice you select for your family, read on!
+That being said, there are some differences that in certain scenarios can impact on the choice you select for your family.

 Sharing your space may simply be a non-runner

-Whichever choice you make, Live In or Live Out, the main thing to keep in mind is the quality of care is the same with both options.
+Whichever choice you make the main thing to keep in mind is that the standard of care is the same with either option.

-However, as parents' own working hours get longer we've started to notice a trend towards Live Out nannies being engaged to work longer hours - in some cases working the equivalent of their residential nanny colleagues.
+However, as some parents' own working hours get longer we've started to notice a trend towards live-out nannies being engaged to work longer hours - in some cases working the equivalent of their live-in colleagues.

 Nanny's living accommodation